 It can take several weeks for your bone marrow to recover, to take up the transplanted stem cells, and to make enough new blood cells.
 During this time you will need to be in hospital and be closely monitored.
 You may need several blood transfusions during this time until you are making enough blood cells.
-Antibiotics are given to minimise the risk of infection.
-Also, drugs are given to help stimulate the stem cells to multiply as quickly as possible.
+Antibiotic medicines are given to minimise the risk of infection.
+Also, medicines are given to help the stem cells to multiply as quickly as possible.

 What are the main risks of having a stem cell transplant?

 There is a risk of serious problems with a stem cell transplant.
 For example: